spbu-coding-2023/graphs-graph-2/README.md

 ## Usage

 Firstly - clone the last release/version of our app.
-Since our app uses Gradle build system - you can use this commands:
+Since our app uses Gradle build system - you can use these commands:

 | Command                                | Description                                                           |
 |----------------------------------------|-----------------------------------------------------------------------|